Web Measurement SDK Quick Start

 Before you will be able to start working with the Gamesight Web SDK you need to insert the JavaScript snippet on your landing page.
 Initializing the Web SDK on your landing page helps Gamesight stitch together marketing touchpoint interactions with events that occur on your website.

-You can access your Web SDK snippet from the Management page in Gamesight, under Game > In-Game Integrations as shown below.
+You can access your Web SDK snippet from the Settings page in Gamesight, under Game > In-Game Integrations as shown below.

 If you do not have access to this page, please contact an Admin for your Game so they can grant you the "Game Integrator" permissions.